Good Jobs for People With Criminal Records & How to Get Them

 Reasons for Hope and Optimism

 There is a growing awareness of the many problems associated with rejecting so many people based on their criminal records.
-Employers, thought leaders, and policymakers are increasingly learning that:
+Employers, thought leaders, and policymakers are increasingly taking notice of these facts:

-- Former offenders who have been out of the criminal justice system for several years are at no larger risk of committing new crimes than people who don't have criminal records.4
+- The Center for American Progress reports that former offenders who have been out of the criminal justice system for several years are at no larger risk of committing new crimes than people who don't have criminal records.

 - Providing stable employment opportunities to ex-offenders helps them stay out of trouble, which is great for public safety as well as for the economy.
-In fact, every year, up to $87 billion dollars could be added to America's gross domestic product (GDP) if all people with criminal records had employment.9
+In fact, according to the Center for Economic and Policy Research, up to $87 billion could be added to America's gross domestic product (GDP) every year if all people with criminal records had employment.

 - Rejecting job candidates based solely on their criminal history is often misguided since it artificially limits an employer's pool of qualified applicants.
 As a result, employers often hire people who aren't as talented or productive even though the candidates that they've rejected may, in reality, pose no greater safety or security risk.